 - PED 3480 Kinesiology

 - Completion of a formal letter of application addressed to Mrs. Susan Edkins, Program Director.
-Applicants should indicate their reasons for applying to the ATEP and include a statement of their employment goals upon completion of the B.S. in Athletic Training degree.
+Applicants should indicate their reasons for applying to the ATEP and include a statement of their career goals upon completion of the B.S. in Athletic Training degree.

-- Completion of the ATEP Application
+- Completion of the AT Program Application available from the Program Director

-- Completed physical examination with a signed copy of the Technical Standards
+- Signed copy of the Technical Standards

 - A formal interview with the Athletic Training Admissions Committee;